Killing of Ahmad Abu Murkhiyeh: Trial and investigation

 Palestinian prosecutors charged a longtime friend of Abu Murkhiyeh with premeditated murder.
 According to the indictment, a family in Hebron witnessed the perpetrator stabbing Abu Murkhiyeh in the neck and dragging his body.
 Police were alerted by the perpetrator's father and found Abu Murkhiyeh decapitated in the backyard.
 The perpetrator attempted to flee but was arrested at the scene with blood on his hands and clothing.
 The autopsy revealed ten stab wounds to the neck and chest and revealed that decapitation occurred post-mortem.

 During proceedings, his family claimed he suffered from schizophrenia triggered by prior drug use and lacked memory of the crime.
-NPR reviewed psychiatric reports dated before and after the murder but found no conclusive evidence regarding his condition at the time of the killing.
+According to NPR, the defendant had been examined in Bethlehem Psychiatric Hospital earlier that year, and the reports made by the hospital were found to be inconclusive by the court.
 A psychiatric evaluation ordered by the court had yet to be submitted as of September 2024.
 The case was delayed following the outbreak of the 2023 Israel–Hamas war.
 Israeli checkpoints hindered court access, the Palestinian Bar Association went on strike, and the accused and his lawyer missed multiple hearings.
 As of September 2024, proceedings remained ongoing.

 At the same time, traditional justice mechanisms also handled the case.
 A sulh agreement (atwa) was reached four days after the murder, under which the perpetrator’s family paid 100,000 Jordanian dinars (approx. $141,000) to the victim’s family.
 Tribal arbitrators suggested that the victim’s sexual orientation, if proven, would reduce further compensation obligations.
 A final reconciliation was scheduled for January 2024 but had not occurred as of September 2024.